 If you answered yes to one or more of these questions—or if you lived with an adversity not mentioned just above—you are not the only one.
 Yet, often such experiences are kept secret as are our courageous battles to overcome them.

-Drawing on nearly two decades of work with clients and students, Jay tells the tale of ordinary people made extraordinary by these all-too-common experiences, everyday superheroes who have made a life out of dodging bullets and leaping over obstacles, even as they hide in plain sight as doctors, artists, entrepreneurs, lawyers, parents, activists, teachers, students and readers.
-She takes us deep into the science of resilience—and into the hearts and minds of supernormals among us—as she explores not only “How do they do it?” but also “How does it feel?”
+Drawing on two decades of work with clients and students, Dr. Jay tells the tale of “the strong ones” in troubled families and communities, everyday superheroes who have made a life out of dodging bullets and leaping over obstacles, even as they hide in plain sight as doctors, artists, entrepreneurs, lawyers, parents, activists, teachers, students and more.
+Taking us deep into their hearts and minds, she explores not only “How do they do it?” but also “How does it feel?”

-These powerful stories, and those of public figures from Andre Agassi to Jay Z, will show supernormals everywhere they are not alone but are, in fact, in good company.
+These powerful stories, and those of public figures from Andre Agassi to Jay Z, will show family heroes everywhere they are not alone but are, in fact, in good company.

-Marvelously researched and compassionately written, this extraordinary book narrates the continuing saga that is resilience as it challenges us to consider whether—and how—the good wins out in the end.
+Marvelously researched and compassionately written, this extraordinary book narrates the continuing saga of family heroes all around us as it challenges us to consider whether—and how—the good wins out in the end.

 “This extraordinary book taught me more about resilience than anything else I’ve read.
 With the ear of a therapist and the voice of a novelist, Meg Jay delves deep into the human condition to illuminate how we find strength after suffering.
 It’s impossible to read Supernormal without seeing yourself in it—and without seeing yourself more clearly too.”